ansys/pydpf-core/docs/source/getting_started/install.rst

    pip install ansys-dpf-core

+PyDPF-Core plotting capabilities require to have `PyVista <https://pyvista.org/>`_ installed.
 To install PyDPF-Core with its optional plotting functionalities, use:

 .. code::

    pip install ansys-dpf-core[plotting]

+For more information about PyDPF-Core plotting capabilities, see :ref:`_user_guide_plotting`.

 To use PyDPF-Core with Ansys 2021 R1, install the latest version with this command: